On this page

 Meet Nymphaea thermarum, the smallest waterlily in the world.

-The pads of this miniature waterlily can be as small as 1cm in diameter — tiny compared to those belonging to the largest waterlily in the world, Victoria amazonica, which can reach a whopping 3m!
+The pads of this miniature waterlily can be as small as 1cm in diameter — tiny compared to those belonging to the largest waterlily in the world, Victoria boliviana, which can reach over 3m!

 Native to a single thermal hot spring in Rwanda where it grew in damp mud, Nymphaea thermarum is sadly now Extinct in the Wild due to overexploitation.

 But thanks to Kew horticulturalists who figured out how to propagate the plant in 2009, this waterlily lives on in our collections.

 Nymphaea thermarum is one of the many Guinness World Record-breaking plants that can be found at Kew.

 Nymphaea thermarum forms rosettes of pads and short petioles (the stalk attaching the leaf to the stem), measuring 10 – 20cm across.
 The pads can be as small as 1cm wide and the flowers, which are white with yellow stamens (pollen-producing reproductive organs), stand vertically above the plant and can self-pollinate.
 The flowers bloom in the morning and close early in the afternoon.
 Once the fruit has matured, it dissolves (dehisces) to release the seeds for reproduction.

 Nymphaea thermarum could become a parent to ornamental hybrids that also produce miniature waterlilies.

 Did you know?

 Nymphaea thermarum has been cultivated in tiny bodies of water, as small as a cup of tea